 William J. Rieflin

-Mr. Rieflin joined NGM as Chief Executive Officer in 2010 and brings over 20 years of industry experience to the company.
-Most recently, he was President of XenoPort, Inc. (NASDAQ: XNPT).
-Prior to that, he was Executive Vice President, Administration, Chief Financial Officer, General Counsel and Secretary for Tularik Inc. (NASDAQ: TLRK), which was acquired by Amgen Inc. in 2004.
+Mr. Rieflin became Executive Chairman of NGM's Board of Directors in September 2018, after having served as Chief Executive Officer of the company and a member of the Board over the prior eight years.
+Prior to joining NGM, he was President of XenoPort, Inc. (NASDAQ: XNPT), which was acquired by Arbor Pharmaceuticals in 2016, and Executive Vice President, Administration, Chief Financial Officer, General Counsel and Secretary for Tularik Inc. (NASDAQ: TLRK), which was acquired by Amgen Inc. in 2004.
 Previously, he was Vice President, Human Resources, General Counsel and Secretary for AMSCO International, Inc. (NYSE: ASZ).
 He was also an associate at Sidley & Austin in the corporate and securities department.
 He began his career as a sales representative for American Hospital Supply Corporation.
-He currently serves on the Board of Directors of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), FLX Bio, Inc. and XenoPort.
-Mr. Rieflin earned his B.S. from Cornell University, his M.B.A. from the University of Chicago Booth School of Business and his J.D. from Stanford Law School.
+He currently serves on the Board of Directors of FLX Bio, Inc. and Kallyope, Inc. Mr. Rieflin earned his B.S. from Cornell University, his M.B.A. from the University of Chicago Booth School of Business and his J.D. from Stanford Law School.

 Jin-Long Chen, Ph.D.